Azure-Samples/ms-identity-javascript-angular-spa-aspnet-webapi-multitenant/Chapter3/README.md

 - microsoft-graph-api
 - azure-app-services
 - azure-storage
-description: "demonstrates how to deploy an Angular application calling a .NET Core Web API secured with Azure AD to Azure App Services and Storage"
+description: "Deploying a Multi-tenant (SaaS) Angular Single-page Application (SPA) that Authenticates Users with Azure AD and Calls a Protected ASP.NET Core web API"
 urlFragment: "ms-identity-javascript-angular-spa-aspnet-webapi-multitenant/Chapter3"
 ---

-# Deploying a multi-tenant Angular single-page application that authenticates users with Azure AD and calls a protected ASP.NET Core web API
+# Deploying a Multi-tenant (SaaS) Angular Single-page Application (SPA) that Authenticates Users with Azure AD and Calls a Protected ASP.NET Core web API

-In this sample, we will deploy our project components, **TodoListAPI** and **TodoListSPA**, to Azure Cloud.
-For **TodoListAPI**, we will use **Azure App Services**, while for **TodoListSPA**, we will generate a static website and upload it to **Azure Stroge**.
+In this guide, we will deploy our project components, **TodoListAPI** and **TodoListSPA**, to Azure Cloud.
+For **TodoListAPI**, we will use **Azure App Services**, while for **TodoListSPA**, we will generate a static website and upload it to **Azure Storage**.

 ## Prerequisites